Multi-Fidelity Reinforcement Learning with Gaussian Processes

-One can use a number of termination conditions (Line $5$), e.g., maximum number of steps, changes in the value function or maximum number of switches, etc. In our implementation, Algorithm~\ref{mbGP:MFRL} terminates if the change in new estimates of value functions is no more than a certain threshold $(10\%)$ from previous estimates.
+One can use a number of termination conditions (Line $5$), \eg, maximum number of steps, changes in the value function or maximum number of switches.
+In our implementation, Algorithm~\ref{mbGP:MFRL} terminates if the change in new estimates of value functions in the real-world environment is no more than a certain threshold (ten percent) compared to the previous estimates.